Date of Award

 Scholarly Commons Citation

 Zárate, Dinorah, "The Effects of Expertise and Information Location on Change Blindness Detection within an Aviation Domain" (2012).
-Dissertations and Theses.
+PhD Dissertations and Master's Theses.
 149.